yeehao34/Canny_Edge_Detection/README.md

 # Canny_Edge_Detection

+*Note: This setup is required as need to include opencv
 # ------- Environment Setup --------
 1. Download opencv from https://opencv.org/releases/ by selecting Windows
 2. Extract the zip file